pauldmccarthy/fsleyes/userdoc/quick_start.rst

-If you want to view the same volumes from two or more 4D NIFTI images, click the chain-link buttons, for each image, in the :ref:`overlay list
+If you want to view the same volumes from two or more 4D NIFTI images, click the |chainlink_icon| buttons, for each image, in the :ref:`overlay list
 <ortho_lightbox_views_overlay_list>`.